bullhorn/rest-api-docs/source/includes/_entitlements.md

 | DELETE_CORPORATE | Generally, user can delete any entity.
 User must also have READ_CORPORATE access level. |
 | DELETE_DEPARTMENT | User can delete entities owned by the user AND owned by users from the same department(s).
 User must also have READ DEPARTMENT or READ CORPORATE access level. |
 | DELETE | User can delete entities owned by the user only. |

+### File privacy entitlements

+File privacy settings are enforced by a field isPrivate on the file entity.
+If a file is marked private, the user can only access that file if one of the following is true:
+-   User has the View All Private Attachments entitlement
+-   File is shared with the user
+-   User is the owner or secondary owner of the entity to which the file is associated